alanh90/BicameralAGI/README.md

 This mutualistic model aims to create a symbiotic relationship where both AI and humans can grow, learn, and benefit from each other, mirroring the most successful mutualistic relationships found in nature.

 <a name="agi-emotion-section"></a>
-### 3. Artificial Empathy
+### 3. Artificial Empathy for Richer Human-AI Interactions
-The development of human-like AI isn't just about creating systems with high cognitive capabilities; it's about creating entities that can truly understand and interact with the world in a human-like manner.
-This is where emotions play a crucial role.
+Incorporating emotional intelligence is essential for creating AI that can truly understand and interact with humans on a deeper level.
+BicameralAGI emphasizes the importance of emotions in AI, ensuring that our AI systems are not just intelligent but also empathetic, making them better partners for humanity.

 Consider this thought experiment: Who would you rather be trapped in a room with?
 1. A highly intelligent being modeled after a human with no emotions, whose thoughts and intentions are completely opaque to you.